SE-UUlm/snowballr-frontend/wiki/Contributing.md

 #### Requirements

-The E2E tests require a mock-backend to be running for each supported browser (Chromium, Firefox, and WebKit).
+The E2E tests require a mock backend to be running for each supported browser (Chromium, Firefox, and WebKit).
-These mock-backends simulate the backend responses.
+These mock backends simulate the backend responses.

-To manually start all necessary mock-backends, you can use the provided script, which will start one instance per browser if you provide the three ports:
+To manually start all necessary mock backends, you can use the provided script, which will start one instance per browser if you provide the three ports:

 ```bash